 What role does Nakajima-sensei need Poko to play?
 To remind him of the feelings he had for his son when he was a little boy who adored and worshiped him.
 And this is exactly what happens at the (gorgeous) onsen – in reality the stunning modern Busshozan designed by renowned architect Oka Shuhei (it still amazes me that you can visit a place like this in Japan for less than $10).
 I’m again fascinated by the question of how much self-awareness the tanuki Poko has here, but irrespective of that the connection between he and the old man is so beautifully unforced and genuine – a reminder that it’s often so much easier for men to bond with their grandchildren than their own children.

 As is so often the case, the worry with Udon no Kuni at this point is mostly where the anime will leave things.
-A seinen adaptation of an ongoing adaptation will inevitably end in the middle of the story, and there are so many fascinating threads spooling out here that I long to see tied up.
+A seinen adaptation of an ongoing manga will inevitably end in the middle of the story, and there are so many fascinating threads spooling out here that I long to see tied up.
 In addition to everything else there’s the possibility of romance between Souta and the young woman we met in the premiere, Fujiyama Sae – played by Hanazawa Kana – and our first visit to Tokyo and Souta’s job.
 What’s not in question is the brilliance of this adaptation – it’s a magnificent piece of work that continues to improve every week, displaying some of the most sensitive and incisive writing anime has seen in years.

 “Gagao-chan and the Friends Again Magic”